databrickslabs/dqx/README.md

 - 'profile_summary_stats_file': relative location of the summary statistics (default: `profile_summary.yml`).

 Logs are be printed in the console and saved in the installation folder.
-To show the saved logs from the latest profiler job run, visit the Databricks workspace UI or execute the following command:
+To show the saved logs from the latest profiler workflow run, visit the Databricks workspace UI or execute the following command:
 ```commandline
 databricks labs dqx logs --workflow profiler
 ```